-Covers those who are taking great care to watch their pennies, minimalizing everything and are focused on essentials because we don’t know what tomorrow will bring.
-The trick is to understand what they value and prioritise to understand their essentials.
+It covers those who take great care to watch their pennies, minimalize everything, and focus on essentials because we don’t know what tomorrow will bring.
+The trick is to understand what they value and prioritize to learn about their desires and essentials.

 Stay Calm & Carry

-I guess this is me.
-I am trying hard to ignore the drama, conspiracy theories, and sensationalism while continuing life as normal.
-My focus is on staying safe, avoiding exposure and doing the best I can to support clients, family and a teeny circle of friends.
-The most notable impact is that my circle has shrunk big time and my scope of influence has changed to online communities and experts in various fields.
+This one is my tribe.
+I am trying hard to ignore drama, conspiracy theories, and sensationalism while continuing life as usual.
+My focus is on staying safe, avoiding exposure, and doing the best to support clients, family, and a little circle of friends.
+The most noticeable impact is that my circle has shrunk big time, and my scope of influence has changed to online communities and experts in various fields.